MiniVP/Pan/Pan_UV/README.md

 * **The LED turns on and does not turn off** : The Arduino is stuck while trying to initialize the real-time clock.
 Check its pinout and connections and try again.

 By enabling the `DEBUG` preprocessor directive, you will be able to get logs sent back to you, particularly during the initialization process, that may be useful for troubleshooting the board.

+# Controlling via serial

+By enabling the `USE_JUMPER` preprocessor directive, you can let the station enter a special "remote control" mode over serial when booting it with a wire between D2 and D3 (`JUMPER_IN_PIN` and `JUMPER_OUT_PIN`).

+Once done, open a serial connection to the Arduino (using the Arduino IDE's serial monitor, or `screen`, `minicom`, `picocom`, Visual Studio Code's Arduino extension, `echo` and `cat`, HyperTerminal, PuTTY, etc.).
+You can then send commands to the station:

+* `PING` : A simple test command that should send `PONG` back.
+* `ID` : Will return the station's ID, formatted as `PAN-UV-X-Y-Z`:
+  * `X` is the revision number (currently, revision A) ;
+  * `Y` is the unique serial number of the station ;
+  * `Z` is the frequency, in seconds, of data gathering.
+For Pan-UV, it defaults to 300.
+  Example : `PAN-UV-A-42-600` is a Pan-UV weather station revision A with serial number 42 and collecting data every 10 minutes.
+* `GET` : Get a single line of CSV output, just like what would be saved by the station when running normally.

+If the firmware was compiled with the `USE_RTC` directive, the following commands are also available:

+* `TIMESTAMP` : Get a UNIX timestamp or a ISO 8601 date/time without timezones (`yyyy-mm-ddThh:mm:ss`) for the currently set date/time on the station ;
+* `DATE <YYYY> <MM> <DD>` : Allows to set the current date on the station's real-time clock.
+For example, `DATE 2001 09 11` will set the date to September 11th, 2001 ;
+* `TIME <HH> <MM> <SS>` : Allows to set the current time on the station's real-time clock, in 24-hour format.
+For example, `TIME 06 09 42` will set the time to 6:09:42 AM.

+If the firmware was compiled with the `USE_SD` directive, the following commands are also available:

+* `HARVEST` : Get all the records that were stored on the SD card, without altering it ;
+* `CLEAR` : Remove all the stored records from the SD card.